 3. Registered Agents Provide Privacy

 Guess what happens if an entrepreneur decides to act as their own registered agent?
 Unwelcome guests could arrive to the physical address they provided and publicly serve them with legal paperwork.
 Sensitive matters, like lawsuits, are embarrassing to receive.
 If customers saw what happened, would it negatively impact the way they view your business?

 Designating a third party registered agent service, however, helps ensure discretion for your small business.
 Documents that the business receives from the state are addressed to the RA’s name and address information.
 This adds an extra layer of privacy between your business and the public.
 Registered agents are impartial receivers of important paperwork.
 They will collect your documents, organize everything, and deliver them to you discretely.
 This provides peace of mind in knowing that you will receive these documents privately and may focus on your work.

 Ready To Work With A Registered Agent?

 Most states do require LLCs and corporations to designate a registered agent for their business.
-You may act as an RA or designate the duties to a third party service, like MyCorporation.
-For a nominal fee, a third party registered agent will maintain records, ensure your privacy and security, and keep your business in good standing.
+You may act as an RA or designate the duties to a third party registered agent service.
+For a nominal fee, a registered agent will maintain records, ensure your privacy and security, and keep your business in good standing.
 Your paperwork, and compliance of the business as a whole, is safe in the hands of a trusted RA.